trailbehind/DeepOSM/README.md

     python src/run_analysis.py

-This will download four NAIPs, and tile it into NxNx1 bands of data (IR band).
+This will download three NAIPs, and tile it into NxNx1 bands of data (IR band).
 Then it will download some PBF files and extract the ways for the NAIPs.

 It will produce PNGs of the ways, labels, and predictions overlaid on the tiff.

-It will be able to guess with 69% accuracy if a 64x64px tiles contains highways.
+If you then re-run the analysis, but set the training_batches parameter to around 5000, it will be more than 90% accurate on a CPU, after running all night.
+On the second run, the data prep won't take nearly as long, but the neural net training takes much longer.

+    python src/run_analysis.py --training_batches=5000

 ![NAIP with Ways and Predictions](https://pbs.twimg.com/media/Cg2F_tBUcAA-wHs.png)